jermp/pthash/README.md

 - [*Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash*](https://ieeexplore.ieee.org/document/10210677) (TKDE 2023),
 - [*PHOBIC: Perfect Hashing with Optimized Bucket Sizes and Interleaved Coding*](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ESA.2024.69) (ESA 2024).

-**Please, cite these papers if you use PTHash or PHOBIC.**
+**Please, cite these papers if you use PTHash.**

+**Rust**: if you use the Rust programming language, we recommend the [PtrHash](https://github.com/RagnarGrootKoerkamp/PtrHash) library.

 ### Development note

-The description of PTHash in the SIGIR and TKDE papers uses the `c` parameter to control the number of buckets used during the search.
+The description of PTHash in the SIGIR and TKDE papers uses the `c` parameter to control the number of buckets for the search phase of the algorithm.
 You can get a version of the library using the `c` parameter [here](https://github.com/jermp/pthash/releases/tag/v2.0.0) (Release v2).
 The current library
 uses instead a parameter called "lambda", as described in the ESA paper.